andrezeitz/muscle-gym-milestone-1/README.md

 ![Skärmavbild 2021-06-29 kl  13 19 46](https://user-images.githubusercontent.com/85236391/123931029-8c761900-d990-11eb-924e-5f724cdaf39f.png)

-7. As a user, I want to be able to connect to the business thorugh social media.
+7. As a user, I want to be able to connect to the business through social media.
 * Result: TEST PASSED
-  * You will find all the gyms social media links in the footer.
-All will have a direct link to the gyms Facebook, Twitter and Instagram.
+  * You will find all the gym's social media icons in the footer.
+All icons will have a direct link to the gym's Facebook, Twitter and Instagram.

 ![Skärmavbild 2021-06-30 kl  10 47 45](https://user-images.githubusercontent.com/85236391/123931133-a1eb4300-d990-11eb-8141-6531e948abd6.png)